carpentries-lab/good-enough-practices/_episodes/05-project_organization.md

 recommendations for doing this are drawn primarily from [[noble2009](#noble2009), [gentzkow2014](#gentzkow2014)]

+> ## Project organisation problems
+>
+> Discussion – what goes wrong with project organisation?
+> - Where is the code that made this figure?
+> - I am disgusted to even look at this directory
+> - ...
+>
+{: .challenge}

+> ## README files are magic
+>
+> You look at a directory (or project), you read it, and it tells you what you need to know
+>
+> ... as long as you update it.
+>
+{: .callout}

 ### Put each project in its own directory, which is named after the project.

 Like deciding